aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-export-formats/export-dgn-to-raster-image/_index.md

 A: Wrap the conversion code in a `try/catch` block and log `Aspose.CAD.CadException` for detailed error information.

 **Q: Is there a trial version available for Aspose.CAD for .NET?**
 A: Yes, you can explore the product with a free trial.
-Visit [here](https://releases.aspose.com/) for more information.
+Visit the [Aspose releases page](https://releases.aspose.com/) for more information.

 **Q: Where can I seek assistance or discuss issues related to Aspose.CAD for .NET?**
 A: Head over to the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and discussions.

 **Q: How do I obtain a temporary license for Aspose.CAD for .NET?**
-A: Visit [this link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for your development needs.
+A: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for your development needs.

 ## Conclusion